Dizzy611/DancingMadFF6/README.md

+## NOTICE: This project has moved to https://codeberg.org/Dizzy611/DancingMadFF6, please submit issues/pull requests there if possible.
+This was done due to concerns about GitHub's new policy about Copilot PRs and Issues.

 ## UPDATE: Prepackaged song presets are [here](#prepacks)!
 Use of the installer is still recommended for most users, but users familiar with patching a ROM themselves might be interested.

 # Prepack Note #